Cray-HPE/docs-csm/operations/power_management/Power_On_and_Start_the_Management_Kubernetes_Cluster.md

             1    Sep 23 2024   deployed sma-pgdb-init-1.7.1 1.7.1  Install complete
         ```

-    1. (`ncn#`) This command works when there is one or more versions that have single digit version numbers.
+    1. (`ncn-mw#`) This command works when there is one or more versions that have single digit version numbers.
         It will fail if there is a version 1,10,2,3,4,5,6,7,9 because of the non-numerical sort.
         If there are any two digit versions, then the helm rollback command should be used with a specific older version.